cytoscape/web-cytoscape-manual/docs/Extending.md

 The **Update tables example** Service App will be enable in Cytoscape Web.
 To use it, choose **Apps -> Example Service App -> Update tables example**

+Additional [example Service Apps](Extending.md#writing_service_apps) are available to test and familiarize with this feature.

 **NOTE:** *All active Apps and Service Apps will be cleared if you reset Cytoscape Web by using **Data -> Clear Local Database**.*

 <a id="community"></a>